MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

 ## Prerequisites

-To create a custom list using Cosmos DB in Microsoft Dynamics 365 Fraud Protection, you must first [create a container in Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-create-container) and [choose a partition key that's appropriate for your data structure](https://learn.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey).
+- To create a custom list using Cosmos DB in Microsoft Dynamics 365 Fraud Protection, you must first [create a container in Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-create-container) and [choose a partition key that's appropriate for your data structure](https://learn.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey).
+- You can store your connection string securely in Azure Key Vault, which will be used later in the list definition.
+For more information, see [About Azure Key Vault managed storage account keys](https://learn.microsoft.com/en-us/azure/key-vault/secrets/about-managed-storage-account-keys).
+- Add a role assignment to grant "Key Vault Secrets User" access for "Dynamics 365 Fraud Protection".
+For more information, see [Assign Azure roles using the Azure portal](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).

 ## Use custom lists